LambdaSchool/Sprint-Challenge--Security-Theory/security/PracticalSecurity.md

 - Discourage autofill username and password for accounts that store important files or conversations.

+- Pick a suitably long passphrase to protect your password manager.

 - Started using password manager - KeePass ~~(It will be deleted in 3 days' time)~~